-BUSY is a digital CMOS output that indicates the status of the AD5380.
-The value of x2, the internal data loaded to the DAC data register, is calculated each time the user writes new data to the corresponding x1, c, or m registers.
+BUSY is a digital CMOS output that indicates the status of the AD5382.
+The value of x2, the internal data loaded to the DAC data register, is calculated each time the user writes new data to the corresponding x1, c, or m register.
 During the calculation of x2, the BUSY output goes low.
-While BUSY is low, the user can continue writing new data to the x1, m, or c registers, but no DAC output updates can take place.
-The DAC outputs are updated by taking the \overline{LDAC} input low.
-If \overline{LDAC} goes low while BUSY is active, the LDAC event is stored and the DAC outputs update immediately after BUSY goes high.
+While BUSY is low, the user can continue writing new data to the x1, m, or c register, but no DAC output updates can take place.
+The DAC outputs are updated by taking the LDAC input low.
+If LDAC goes low while BUSY is active, the LDAC event is stored and the DAC outputs update immediately after BUSY goes high.
 The user may hold the LDAC input permanently low, in which case the DAC outputs update immediately after BUSY goes high.
-BUSY also goes low during power-on reset and when a falling edge is also detected on the RESET pin.
-During this time, all interfaces are disabled and any events on \overline{LDAC} are ignored.
-The AD5380 contains an extra feature whereby a DAC register is not updated unless its x2 register has been written to since the last time LDAC was brought low.
-Normally, when LDAC is brought low, the DAC registers are filled with the contents of the x2 registers.
-However, the AD5380 will only update the DAC register if the x2 data has changed, thereby removing unnecessary digital crosstalk.
+BUSY also goes low during power-on reset and when a falling edge is detected on the RESET pin.
+During this time, all interfaces are disabled and any events on LDAC are ignored.

+The AD5382 contains an extra feature whereby a DAC register is not updated unless its x2 register has been written to since the last time $\overline{\text{LDAC}}$ was brought low.
+Normally, when $\overline{\text{LDAC}}$ is brought low, the DAC registers are filled with the contents of the x2 registers.
+However, the AD5382 updates the DAC register only if the x2 data changes, thereby removing unnecessary digital crosstalk.